DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/ansible-yu-demo/README.md

 4. Write a playbook.

     We will put together a simple playbook to update our remote host.
     Create a file `update.yml` and paste the following.
 Careful with the spaces - YAML is fussy!

+    HINT: You can copy the file you have cloned from the repo.

         ---
         - hosts: db_hosts